 |Average work experience||14 years|

 |Europe (excluding Germany)||30%|

 We want to encourage and support all women in business and leadership roles to start an Executive MBA and create a gender-equal balance in our EMBA programme.
 Your opinions and perspectives are important!
 Overcome your hesitations and doubts.
 Read the experience of our female EMBA participants and alumni here.
 We also offer attractive scholarships for women in business.
 Contact us for more information.

 In honour of our women in leadership, we launch our MBA Women’s page!
 Here, we highlight the stories and achievements of the women across our MBA programmes as they are redefining the meaning of success and entering new areas of business.

-After reviewing your application documents, we will invite qualified candidates to take our MBA Admission Test before participating in the interview day.
+After reviewing your application documents, we will invite qualified candidates to take our MBA Admissions Test before participating in the interview day.